blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-intro.md

 Atransformations serie is calculated to update the browser DOM so that it matches the new virtual DOM.
 This transformations is both the minimal operations to be applied to the real DOM and the ones that reduce the perfomance cost of the DOM update.

-__Note__ The rendering process happens only on a _difference_, the _batch changes_ to be applied are optimized to improve the performance cost.
+__Internal__ The rendering process happens only on a _difference_, the _batch changes_ to be applied are optimized to improve the performance cost.
 {: .notice--info}

 ### What virtual DOM looks like